Ninja-Squad/ninja-squad.github.com/_posts/2017-09-14-angular-cli-1.4.md

     ng serve --serve-path hello

 will serve the application at `http://localhost:4200/hello`.
-This is a simpler way to configure it, even if you could do the same with the `--base-href` and `--deploy-url` flags.
+This is a simple way to configure it, even if you could do the same with the `--base-href` and `--deploy-url` flags.

 ## Missing translation strategy